AlphabetsAlphabets/MBUS/lesson1.md

 As well as, having information collected from their informational roles.

-The impact of managerial roles acting together is greater than the sum of their parts.
-Henry Mintzberg said that not all managers give equal amount of attention to each role.
-But access to each of these roles is what makes an effective manager.
+> "The impact of managerial roles acting together is greater than the sum of their parts.
+Henry Mintzberg
+> said that not all managers give equal amount of attention to each role.
+But access to
+> each of these roles is what makes an effective manager." - Henry Mintzberg